Beryl charts its course towards South Texas, eyeing what could become the first US landfall of the 2024 Atlantic season - KESQ

 • At least nine dead due to Beryl: Beryl became the earliest Category 5 hurricane in the Atlantic on record earlier this week.
 The storm killed at least nine people in the Caribbean, including two in Jamaica, three in Venezuela, three in Grenada and one person in Saint Vincent and the Grenadines.

-• Beryl worsened by climate change: Beryl’s blow to Jamaica was worsened by climate change, a new rapid attribution analysis from ClimaMeter found.
+• Beryl worsened by climate change: The abnormally warm ocean waters that facilitated Beryl’s intensification show that this hurricane season will be far from normal.
+Beryl’s blow to Jamaica was worsened by climate change, a new rapid attribution analysis from ClimaMeter found.
 Modern storms like Beryl tracking close to Jamaica are capable of unloading 30% more rain and 10% stronger winds compared to the similar storms from 1979 to 2001 because of human-caused climate change, the study found.

 • How to help those impacted: Jamaican residents are assessing the damage after Beryl pounded the Caribbean island with destructive winds and storm surge.
 The storm killed two people in the country and left hundreds of thousands of homes without power.
 Beryl was the strongest storm to impact the country in more than 15 years.
 Beryl also caused major damage across the region, including in St. Vincent and the Grenadines, Barbados and Grenada.
 Several charities are actively distributing aid throughout the region.
 Contribute to relief efforts here.